 Mount Kilimanjaro Lemosho Route

-This is an eight day climb to the summit of Kilimanjaro using the Lemosho route which gives more time to acclimatise and wonderful views enroute.
-It has a beautiful approach through the forest from the west before joining the Machame trail at the Shira Plateau and heading to the visually dramatic southern flanks via Lava Tower, Barranco Camp, Karanga Camp and then on to Barafu camp for the summit push.
+We offer both a seven day and an eight day climb to the summit of Kilimanjaro using the Lemosho route.
+The eight day / seven night ascent gives an additional day at lower altitude, which some people may prefer in terms of getting used to climbing a peak such as Kilimanjaro.
+Both routes offer good acclimatisation and wonderful views enroute.
+This route has a beautiful approach through the forest from the west before joining the Machame trail at the Shira Plateau and heading to the visually dramatic southern flanks via Lava Tower, Barranco Camp, Karanga Camp and then on to Barafu camp for the summit push.
 The exit is via Millennium Camp and through Mweka Gate.

-We offer many different Kilimanjaro routes to the summit with our most common routes on Kilimanjaro being the seven day Machame route climb, the eight day Lemosho route, the seven day Rongai route or the nine day trek via the Northern Circuit route.
-We strongly recommend that you don't spend any less than 7 days/6 nights on the mountain, which gives you the best ability to acclimatise properly to the altitude and will give you the best chances of reaching the summit.
+We offer all the routes on Kilimanjaro with our most common routes on Kilimanjaro being the seven day Machame, the seven or eight day Lemosho route, the seven day Rongai route or the nine day Northern Circuit route.
+However we abide by good mountaineering practises and don't spend any less than 7 days/6 nights on the mountain, which is the safest for acclimatising properly to the altitude and giving the best chances of reaching the summit.

 Check out our latest Kilimanjaro Blogs: